MicrosoftDocs/fabric-docs/docs/data-science/semantic-link-validate-data.md

 The `find_dependencies` function returns a FabricDataFrame with detected dependencies between columns.
 Columns that have a 1:1 mapping will be represented as a list.
-The function also tries to prune the potential dependencies by removing transitive edges. (@Markus: can we provide a link for transitive edges)
+The function also tries to prune the potential dependencies by removing [transitive edges](https://en.wikipedia.org/wiki/Transitive_dependency).

 When you specify the `dropna=True` option, rows that have a NaN value in either column are eliminated from evaluation.
 This may result in dependencies being nontransitive, as in the following example: